mahir/llm-class/README.md

 ## Quick Start
 1. (Optional) create and activate a virtual environment: `python3 -m venv .venv && source .venv/bin/activate`
 2. Install Python dependencies: `pip install -r requirements.txt`
+3. (Optional) verify Ollama connectivity: `curl http://localhost:11434/api/tags`
-3. Start Ollama in another terminal: `ollama serve`
+4. Start Ollama in another terminal: `ollama serve`
-4. Pull the default model if needed: `ollama pull llama3.2`
+5. Pull the default model if needed: `ollama pull llama3.2`
-5. Run the default RAG demo from the repo root: `python week3/simple-rag/simple-rag.py`
+6. Run the default RAG demo from the repo root: `python week3/simple-rag/simple-rag.py`

 The script prints sample questions, waits for your input, shows which FAQ entries it retrieved, and returns a grounded answer from the local model.

+### Verifying Your Environment
+- Confirm Python dependencies resolved cleanly: `python -m pip check`
+- Ensure you can reach the Ollama REST API before starting a script: `curl http://localhost:11434/api/generate -d '{"model":"llama3.2","prompt":"ping"}'`
+- When using the OpenAI API examples, double-check that `OPENAI_API_KEY` is exported in the same shell session that runs the scripts.

 ## How the RAG Demo Works
 1. **Indexing** — `SimpleRAG.add_documents` loads a list of FAQ articles and builds TF‑IDF vectors so queries and documents live in the same vector space.